 Six Hundred Sixty Six Bottles of Blood on the Wall: An Open Letter to Publishers

 As writer, aspiring, up-and-coming, amateur, terrible, whatever you want to call me is fine, but I write consistently, submit constantly and publish stories occasionally.
-I’ve been quite fortunate in my two years of taking writing seriously, but I’ve also worked my ass off.
+I’ve been quite fortunate in my two years of taking writing seriously, but I’ve also worked my butt off.

 Being one who submits, it seems like every market is just a little bit different, they all want things a specific way.
 And that’s fine, you’re the ones signing the checks, and compiling the books, so we’ll bend and if other writers are anything like me, they’ve probably got the same story saved at least five different ways depending on how many times it’s been rejected.

-I can’t imagine the struggles you deal with editing, reading slush, etc. From people blatantly ignoring the guidelines to authors pulling stories at the last possible second because they got a better offer somewhere even though you clearly indicated NO FUCKING SIMULTANEOUS SUBMISSIONS.
+I can’t imagine the struggles you deal with editing, reading slush, etc. From people blatantly ignoring the guidelines to authors pulling stories at the last possible second because they got a better offer somewhere even though you clearly indicated NO SIMULTANEOUS SUBMISSIONS.
 To arguing about changes to stories and corresponding with 10-30 contributors for each anthology/magazine etc and everything in between.

-So I totally understand wanting things a specific way from file format to Shunn’s manuscript format, to one space after periods (I’ll kill that bear someday, but damn that shit is hard!)
+So I totally understand wanting things a specific way from file format to Shunn’s manuscript format, to one space after periods (I’ll kill that bear someday, but damn that is hard!)

 I like to think that writers do a decent job of following the guidelines, at least the one’s worth/are serious about publishing.